Find your local team

 View market options definitions

-Very early maturing high-oleic hybrid with CLEARFIELD® herbicide technology.
+Very early maturing, shorter height, high-oleic hybrid with CLEARFIELD® herbicide technology.

 Premium oil content for the oil market and good test weight for birdseed markets.

 Very early, shorter-stature high-oleic hybrid with very good stalk quality that delivers outstanding yield for maturity.